candidtim/tempo/README.md

     $ tempo-git --since=3.days

+`tempo-git` will not log to the days which are already "filled in", but will only log to complete the missing information.
+It means, that in a typical case, you don't even need to use any filtering criteria and it is safe to run simply:

+    $ tempo-git

+The command is interactive in any case, so you will be asked to confir the work log before it is submitted to JIRA.

 To log a work log entry defined manually, you can use `tempo-simple`:

     # tempo-simple [yyyy/mm/dd] [ISSUE] [HOURS]